geotrev/undernet/undernet.wiki/Getting-Started.md

       // Undernet is now on the `window` object.
       Undernet.start()
-      // or only start a single component Undernet.accordions().start()
+      // or only start a single component Undernet.Accordions.start()
     </script>
   </body>
 </html>
 ```

 _Note: Undernet's JS does not run simply from importing or requiring the file.
 You specifically need to call its `start()` method or on one of its individual components as shown above._

 ### Advanced